devtron-labs/devtron/docs/README.md

 * Follow [@DevtronL on Twitter](https://twitter.com/DevtronL)
 * Raise feature requests, suggest enhancements, report bugs at [GitHub issues](https://github.com/devtron-labs/devtron/issues)
 * Read the [Devtron blog](https://devtron.ai/blog/)

+## Vulnerability Reporting

+We at Devtron take security and our users' trust very seriously.
+If you believe you have found a security issue in Devtron, please responsibly disclose by contacting us at security@devtron.ai.

+## License

+Devtron is available under the [Apache License, Version 2.0](https://github.com/devtron-labs/devtron/blob/main/LICENSE)